 The image below comes from the Eclipsophile website owned by Jay Anderson and Jennifer West.
 In addition to presenting in-depth coverage for solar eclipses, the images on the site are copyright free.
 So thank you to the folks at Eclipsophile!
 For their complete weather report on Eclipsophile, go to Total Solar Eclipse April 08, 2024

 In this image, the grim picture of North America's weather on the day of the eclipse, April 8, shows not just one but two weather lows.
 It is early Spring and April is a month of transition.
-The red eclipse track threads itself through two different low pressure tracks, oh and then there is the Alberta Clipper track, just another low on the eclipse centerline.
+The red eclipse track threads itself through two different low pressure tracks, oh and then there is the fast moving track known as the Alberta Clipper, just another low on the eclipse centerline.
 The sky might be clear but don't count on it.
 Just remember, even if the sky is totally cloud covered you'll still see day turned into night during the eclipse.
 Just because the outlook is bleak, don't let that stop you from observing from your location.

 A very good resource for planning an eclipse trip in 2024 is Best Places to See the 2024 American Eclipse Based on Historical Weather Data at Sky Live.
 A nice table gives a quick overview of places to observe from.
 This site is also on the resources page.
 SkyLive covers the duration of totality and weather conditions, like mostly clear, partly cloudy, and mostly cloudy weather conditions by percentage for major cities along the 14,790 km or 9,190 mile long eclipse shadow path.
 Information such as is presented below can be derived from the page linked above.